davelandry/missionnutrition/_pages/challenge.md

 image: limes
 ---

-Support your employees or small group to an effective, tailored wellness experience through accessible online quality coaching.
+Support the health of your employees or small group with a wellness program delivered entirely online.

 Companies can enroll by calling (857) 293-9382 or e-mailing <a href="mailto:info@missionnutritionboston.com">info@missionnutritionboston.com</a> for pricing.
-Enrolling in the Wellness Challenge starts with a one hour design meeting to customize our four week experience for your small group or organization.
+The Wellness Challenge starts with a one hour design meeting to customize a four week experience for your small group or organization.
 Our dietary approaches are evidence-based and support long-term behavior change.

 <br />